 Amazon creates geo-targeted links using Amazon OneLink as its standalone tool.

 Suppose you’re using a tool like Lasso’s Amazon Integration to monetize your website when someone from another country clicks your Amazon link.

 In that case, they’re automatically redirected to that person’s local country.

 For more details, head to Amazon Associates to learn how to monetize your international traffic.

 9. Experiment with the Add-to-Cart Option

 This will be something to test in small doses.

 It can make for a negative user experience and can feel spammy.

 First rule as a content creator: Be mindful of your audience’s desires while interacting with your website.

-Before I explain what the Add-to-cart option is, a quick refresher on Amazon’s cookie.
+Before I explain the Add-to-cart option, here is a quick refresher on Amazon’s cookie.